Who needs to comply?

 - the engagement partner holds a licence

-Issuer audits is defined in the Auditor Regulation Act and includes audits of the financial statements of issuers as defined in the Financial Reporting Act 1993 as well as the financial statements of schemes and funds whose securities have been offered to the public, and retirement villages where they are required to produce financial statements under that Act.
+Issuer audits is defined in the Auditor Regulation Act 2011 and includes audits of the financial statements of issuers as defined in the Financial Reporting Act 1993.
+FMC reporting entity audits are defined in the Financial Markets Conduct Act 2013 and are required to comply with the Financial Reporting Act 2013.

 The purpose of the auditor regulation regime is to promote the quality, expertise and integrity in the profession of auditors.
 The regime will also promote recognition of the professional status of New Zealand auditors in overseas jurisdictions.